Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 29 Maret 2025 03.27.45 UTC
+- WIB: Sabtu, 29 Maret 2025 04.23.41 UTC
-- WITA: Sabtu, 29 Maret 2025 04.27.45 UTC
+- WITA: Sabtu, 29 Maret 2025 05.23.41 UTC
-- WIT: Sabtu, 29 Maret 2025 05.27.45 UTC
+- WIT: Sabtu, 29 Maret 2025 06.23.41 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: attitude
+Kategori: friendship